mohamedalqmash/AdventureWorks-Analysis/README.md

 AdventureWorks is a comprehensive dataset for a fictional company manufacturing bicycles and related products.
 Our project focuses on the **Production** and **Purchasing** schemas, covering production workflows, components, orders, and procurement.

-## 3. Data Exploration with SQL
+## 3. Data Exploration & Transformation with SQL

-We used several SQL queries to extract and analyze data relevant to production and purchasing.
-Here are the key queries with explanations and code snippets.
+- **Exploration:**
+Data was extracted from the **AdventureWorks** database using SQL queries to target key tables within multiple schemas, primarily **Production** and **Purchasing**.
+Over **30 tables** were integrated across these schemas through SQL queries, producing **six key tables** used for the analysis.

+- **Schemas Used:** Production, Purchasing

+- **Transformation Process:**
+Multiple SQL queries were designed to integrate data from various tables, creating a unified dataset for deeper analysis in Power BI.
+Below is a summary of each query used in the process:

- - **Query 1:** Production Workflow Analysis
+ - **Query 1:** Production and Work Order Data Extraction

-   - **Purpose:** Extracts work order data within a specified timeframe to assess production delays and efficiencies.

 ```sql